 Use this color in: South-facing rooms

-Conversely, in a room with little to no natural light, white may not be the way to go.
-Instead, a dark hue like charcoal or black will give the space an intimate feel while giving it an appearance of grandeur—especially if the ceiling and trim are also painted in the same hue.
+Instead of white, a dark hue like charcoal or black will give the space an intimate feel while simultaneously giving it an appearance of grandeur—especially if the ceiling and trim are also painted in the same hue.

 Use this color in: North-facing rooms